EdgeNet-project/edgenet-project.github.io/client_deployment.md

    * `rm paris-traceroute-0.9-1.fc20.x86_64.rpm`
 5. Try out the client tool with a command like `paris-traceroute -amda <target name>`, tracing towards an EdgeNet node, for instance.
+6. Detach from the container using Ctrl-p Ctrl-q.

 The command line options for `curl` are:
 * `-O` (a capital letter O) to write the output to a file